AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 "rule" of the large cosmological constant L *).
 The cosmological

-constant , first introduced by Einstein and then
+constant, which Einstein first introduced and then

-phases of the universe. ..
+of the universe...

 *) From a mathematical point of view, the Lagrangian of the